Day 33

 Let's focus on the new stuff:

-points either to the Whitehouse.gov server or to my cached copy of the same data, accessing the available petitions.- We use
+urlStringpoints either to the Whitehouse.gov server or to my cached copy of the same data, accessing the available petitions.- We use

-is valid, rather than force unwrapping it.
+if letto make sure theURLis valid, rather than force unwrapping it.
 Later on you can return to this to add more URLs, so it's good play it safe. - We create a new

-, which begins a comment line in Swift.
+Dataobject was created successfully, we reach the âwe're OK to parse!â line.
+This starts with//, which begins a comment line in Swift.
 Comment lines are ignored by the compiler; we write them as notes to ourselves.

-system to parse our JSON into that array, and once that's done tell our table view to reload itself.
+For now, we want to focus on our JSON parsing.
+We already have a petitions array that is ready to accept an array of petitions.
+We want to use Swiftâs Codable system to parse our JSON into that array, and once that's done tell our table view to reload itself.

 Are you ready?
 Because this code is remarkably simple given how much work it's doing: